NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 2. App ID: Spark Application ID.
 3. Score :  A score calculated based on SQL Dataframe Task Duration and gets negatively affected for any unsupported operators.
    Please refer to [Qualification tool score algorithm](#Qualification-tool-score-algorithm) for more details.
-4. Potential Problems : Some UDFs, some decimal operations and nested complex types.
+4. Potential Problems : Some UDFs, some decimal operations, JDBC data source and nested complex types.
 5. SQL DF Duration: Time duration that includes only SQL/Dataframe queries.
 6. SQL Dataframe Task Duration: Amount of time spent in tasks of SQL Dataframe operations.
 7. App Duration: Total Application time.